mattheww/gomill/gomill_docs/tuners.rst

 =============

-A :dfn:`tuning event` is a form of :term:`competition` in which the ringmaster runs an algorithm for adjusting engine parameters to try to find the values which give strongest play.
+A :dfn:`tuning event` is a form of :term:`competition` in which the ringmaster runs an algorithm which adjusts engine parameters to try to find the values which give strongest play.

 .. index:: opponent